mstksg/advent-of-code-2019/reflections/day22.md

 [group theory]: https://blog.jle.im/entry/alchemical-groups.html

-Knowing permutations are a group, it means that once we settle on our representation of them, `P`, we can write an instance of `P` for `Semigroup`, `Monoid`, and `Group`, common abstractions in Haskell that many types are already instances of.
-Abstractions like `Semigroup` and `Monoid` are pretty much an everyday thing in Haskell, so this fits in quite nicely.  `Group` comes from the *[groups][]* package, which also provides some nice applications of group theory.
+Knowing permutations are a group, it means that once we settle on our representation of them, `Perm`, we can write an instance of `Perm` for `Semigroup`, `Monoid`, and `Group`, common abstractions in Haskell that many types are already instances of.
+Abstractions like `Semigroup` and `Monoid` are pretty much an everyday thing in Haskell, so this fits in quite nicely.
+`Group` comes from the *[groups][]* package, which also provides some nice applications of group theory.

 [groups]: https://hackage.haskell.org/package/groups